GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 The Land Cover Classification Scheme was developed by the United Nations Food and Agriculture Organization to provide a consistent framework for the classification and mapping of land cover.
 Learn more: [LCCS](https://www.fao.org/land-water/land/land-governance/land-resources-planning-toolbox/category/details/en/c/1036361/).

+{#landsat-next}
+## Landsat Next

+The USGS satellite program planned for launch in 2031, Landsat Next will offer higher resolution land imaging data, more frequently, and with greater fidelity than ever before.
+Learn more: [NASA](https://landsat.gsfc.nasa.gov/satellites/landsat-next/).

 {#mad}}
 ## Median Absolute Deviation (MAD)